MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 Here are some answers to common questions about deploying Dynamics 365 Remote Assist on HoloLens, HoloLens 2, and mobile devices.

+## What are the technical requirements for deploying Dynamics 365 Remote Assist?

+[Learn about technical requirements](requirements.md)

 ### How do I enable map visualization on the Dynamics 365 Remote Assist Calls Dashboard?

 Map visualization is available in all regions except Europe.
-To enable map visualization, you must [install the Power BI Azure Maps visual](/azure/azure-maps/power-bi-visual-manage-access#tenant-admin-options).
+To enable map visualization, you must [enable the Power BI Azure Maps visual](/azure/azure-maps/power-bi-visual-manage-access#tenant-admin-options).
 [Learn more about the Calls Dashboard](calls-dashboard.md).

-## What are the technical requirements for deploying Dynamics 365 Remote Assist?

-[Learn about technical requirements](requirements.md)

 ## Can I use Dynamics 365 Remote Assist to collaborate with a Microsoft Teams user outside my tenant, or vice versa?